Lala Kent Shares Adorable Date Video With Boyfriend Randall Emmett

 “We are adulting AF,” Lala captioned the photo with a heart emoji.

 The video was viewed over 41,000 times in under an hour, and Lala specifically turned off comments for the post.
-The reality star gets a mixture of hate and love when she has shared photos of her boyfriend in the past, and to avoid the drama she’s opted to keep comments off when it comes to Randall.
+The reality star received a mixture of hate and love when she shared photos of her boyfriend in the past, and to avoid the drama she’s opted to keep comments off when it comes to Randall.

 The SUR hostess is donning grey sweatpants and a black top, with a green balloon tied to her pants.
-Lala opted for roller blades, where Randall went a little more old school with skates.
+Lala opted for roller blades, while Randall went a little more old school with skates.
 The couple is holding hands as they skate along each other and appear to be doing well.

 For now, this is the only trace of Randall on Lala’s Instagram page.
 Based on her behavior over the last few weeks, there’s a chance this video won’t have much of a shelf-life.

-Randall shared the same video on his own Instagram page and captioned the photo “Friday night skate night.”
+Randall shared the same video on his own Instagram page and captioned the photo, “Friday night skate night.”
 The film producer allowed comments on his video, where followers complimented the cute couple.

 “So cute!
 That’s what life’s about enjoying moments of fun with the people you love,” one fan commented.